frappe/frappe/frappe/docs/user/zh/guides/app-development/dialogs-types.md

 # Dialogs Types

-Frappé provides a group of standard dialogs that are very useful while coding.
+Frappe provides a group of standard dialogs that are very useful while coding.

 ## Alert Dialog